Stamatis8/smpl-iges/README.md

 # smpl_IGES

-- Minimal C++ header library to write geometry to IGES
+- Minimal C++ header-only library to write some types of geometry to IGES

 ## Dependancies